Do you use herbs to calm anxiety? Here’s why and how you should.

 Cannabis can help people who have anxiety as it increases the production of amino acids, GABA, that act as a neurotransmitter in bringing a calming effect to the brain.
 However, the effectiveness of the herb depends on the variety of the strain you are using.

-This mint-family plant has a citrusy aroma that makes for a perfect herb to relax senses.
+This mint-family plant has a citrusy aroma that makes for another of the perfect herbs to calm anxiety and relax senses.
 Apart from providing physical relaxation, lemon balm is also known for its nervine properties.
 It has a relaxing effect on the nervous system that aids calmness and promotes sleep.

 In a 2004 study, lemon balm was found to be effective in easing negative mood effects that came from induced stress.
 Participants in the experiment also reported a decrease in alertness and more sense of calmness during the experiment.